Who We Are

 We all know that the commodification of contemporary art, whether visual, performing or any other form, distorts its deeper value.
 This model challenges the commodity value placed on art and expands its value beyond the monetary.
 Additionally, this model centers artists, processes and people with the intent of demonstrating the impact of art on our daily lives and expanding the discourse on our lives, which are socially, politically and culturally nuanced.

-Racial inclusivity
+Racial Inclusivity

 Given that Chicago is comprised of 2/3 people of color, we are dedicated to the organization and its work reflecting a diverse Chicago, which means supporting more artists of color, recruiting staff and board members of color, and providing leadership opportunities, as well as providing creative, critical and vendor opportunities.
 We are also committed to being racially and ethnically inclusive with respect to our audience.
 This is an extremely important aspect of the model of working with artists and communities where they live and work.